obriencj/obriencj.github.io/source/_posts/2014-03-24-weather-and-backtracking.md

 [favorite coffee spot]: http://morningtimes-raleigh.com "The Morning Times, Raleigh"

 But this path is not easily traversed.
-The lines my brain travels along are bumpy and with poor visibility.
-In my personal hacks I often don't know where I'm going, psychologically or programmatically, until I get there.
-I may say, with a gesture, that I'm headed in so-and-so direction.
-But where the journey ends, who knows.
+The routes my inadequate brain travels along are bumpy and often with poor visibility.
+In my personal hacks I don't always know where I'm going, psychologically or programmatically, until I get there.
+I may indicate -- as with a vague gesture -- that I'm headed in so-and-so direction.
+Where the journey actually ends, who knows.

+In this particular venture, I've already found myself at a dead-end.
+A LISP compiler must, by the very definition of things, be incremental.
+And I have painted myself into a corner, trying to be clever and converting the structure of the source code into an AST that includes special forms.
+Since a LISP macro (they being *the whole goddamn point*) can conceivably be defined at any expression (at any depth) I cannot safely create an AST in such a fashion.
+I need to delay that step, and compile and execute the expression tree *in-place*, with the environment traversing along with the compiler.
+And so I must back track, a difficult lesson learned.
+There's good reason that LISPs don't use structures past cons-lists, and now I see one of those reasons quite clearly.

+But let's focus on the happy discoveries over the frustrating ones, today, yes?
+Let's talk about continuations and trampolines!

 ## Teaching Phantoms

-In order to consider things in their entirety in my own mind, I often try to explain them as to an interested novice.
-I do this in the shower, or while staring off into space while my coffee gets cold.
+Often, in order to consider things in their entirety in my own mind, I try to explain them as to an interested novice.
+I do this in the shower, or while staring off into space while my coffee grows cold.
 I dream up a situation -- as many mad people do -- where another person exists that wants to learn something, and I must rise to the occasion to teach them.

 This mental habit has served me surprisingly well, though it may have contributed to my social failings.
-It's hard to find love while staring off into space.
+It's hard to find love while staring vacantly off into space.

 So let me pretend -- in the interest of advancing this narrative -- that there is someone in need of teaching, so that I may be forced to